-X/Open CAE Specification Description Release XPG3 superset of POSIX.1-1988 containing utilities from SVID3 SunOS 4.1 XPG4 superset of POSIX.1-1990, POSIX.2-1992, and POSIX.2a-1992 containing extensions to POSIX standards from XPG3 Solaris 2.4 SUS (XPG4v2) superset of XPG4 containing historical BSD interfaces widely used by common application packages Solaris 2.6 XNS4 sockets and XTI interfaces Solaris 2.6 SUSv2 superset of SUS extended to support POSIX.1b-1993, POSIX.1c-1996, and ISO/IEC 9899 (C Standard) Amendment 1 Solaris 7 standards(5)
+Description Release superset of POSIX.1-1988 containing utilities from SVID3 SunOS 4.1 superset of POSIX.1-1990, POSIX.2-1992, and POSIX.2a-1992 containing extensions to POSIX standards from XPG3 Solaris 2.4 superset of XPG4 containing historical BSD interfaces widely used by common application packages Solaris 2.6 sockets and XTI interfaces Solaris 2.6 superset of SUS extended to support POSIX.1b-1993, POSIX.1c-1996, and ISO/IEC 9899 (C Standard) Amendment 1 Solaris 7 superset of POSIX.1-1988 containing utilities from SVID3 superset of POSIX.1-1990, POSIX.2-1992, and POSIX.2a-1992 containing extensions to POSIX standards from XPG3 superset of XPG4 containing historical BSD interfaces widely used by common application packages sockets and XTI interfaces superset of SUS extended to support POSIX.1b-1993, POSIX.1c-1996, and

 X/Open CAE Specification Description Release XNS5 superset and LP64-clean derivative of XNS4.
-Solaris 7 The XNS4 specifica not be used for LP6 LP64-clean interfac releases 7 through ation is safe for use only in ILP32 (32-bi 64 (64-bit) application environments.
-U res that are portable across ILP32 and L 9 support both the ILP32 and ILP64 en it) environments and should se XNS5, which has .P64 environments.
-Solaris viornments.
-Solaris releases 7 th 98 Product Standar n to The Open Group's UNIX Solaris releases 2.0 Interface Definition since the developer business and since there is some disag specification. through 9 support the interfaces specif n, Third Edition, Volumes 1 through 4 (rs of this specification (UNIX Systems I this specification defers to POSIX and greement about what is currently requir fied by the System V SVID3).
-Note, however, that Laboratories) are no longer in X/Open CAE specifications, red for conformance to this When Sun WorkSl support the ANSI Programming Lang hop CompilerTM C 4.2 is installed, Sc X3.159-1989 Programming Language - G guage - C (C) interfaces. olaris releases 2.0 through 9 C and ISO/IEC 9899:1990 When Sun WorkSI also support ISO/I hop CompilerTM C 5.0 is installed, Sc EC 9899 Amendment 1: C Integrity. olaris releases 7 through 9 When Sun WorkSl 9 support ISO/IEC of that standard are standard adopted b 2.5.1, and are only hop Compiler C++ 5.0 is installed, S 2 14882:1998 Programming Languages - e described in the compiler README f from ISO/IEC 9899 Amendement 1 are partially supported on Solaris 2.6.
-Solaris releases 2.5.1 through - C++.
+Solaris 7 not be used for LP LP64-clean interfac ation is safe for use only in ILP32 (32-b 64 (64-bit) application environments.
+U ces that are portable across ILP32 and 1 9 support both the ILP32 and ILP64 er Jse XNS5, which has LP64 environments.
+Solaris Solaris releases 7 tl 98 Product Standar hrough 9 have been branded to conformed. m to The Open Group's UNIX Interface Definition since the develope business and since through 9 support the interfaces speci n, Third Edition, Volumes 1 through 4 rs of this specification (UNIX Systems this specification defers to POSIX and greement about what is currently requi (SVID3).
+Note, however, that Laboratories) are no longer in X/Open CAE specifications, support the ANSI hop CompilerTM C 4.2 is installed, So X3.159-1989 Programming Language - guage - C (C) interfaces. hop CompilerTM C 5.0 is installed, So IEC 9899 Amendment 1: C Integrity. olaris releases 7 through 9 9 support ISO/IEC of that standard ar standard adopted hop Compiler C++ 5.0 is installed, C 14882:1998 Programming Languages e described in the compiler README from ISO/IEC 9899 Amendement 1 are partially supported on Solaris 2.6. - C++.
 Unsupported features file.
-The features of the C++ not supported on Solaris Utilities If the behavior requ historical Solaris ut unchanged; a new /usr/xpg4/bin.
-XPG4, SUS, or SUS variables should be which utilities spec /usr/ucb, and /u uired by POSIX.2, POSIX.2a, XPG4, SU tility behavior, the original Solaris vers version that is standard-conforming ha For applications wishing to take advar 6v2 features, the PATH (sh or ksh) or p e set with /usr/xpg4/bin preceding cified by those specifications are found, usr/ccs/bin.
-S, or SUSv2 conflicts with ion of the utility is as been provided in htage of POSIX.2, POSIX.2a, ath (csh) environment any other directories in , such as /bin, /usr/bin, Feature Test Macros Feature test macros are desired beyond interfaces and head CAE), then it need standard.
-If the app standard, then in a s are used by applications to indicate a l those specified by the C standard.
-If a ders defined by a particular standard (s only define the appropriate feature tes plication is using interfaces and header ddition to defining the appropriate sta dditional sets of features that in application uses only those such as POSIX or X/Open at macro specified by that rs not defined by that indard feature test macro, it must also define EXTENSIONS.
+The features of the C++ Utilities historical Solaris u unchanged; a new /usr/xpg4/bin.
+XPG4, SUS, or SUS variables should b uired by POSIX.2, POSIX.2a, XPG4, SU tility behavior, the original Solaris vers version that is standard-conforming h For applications wishing to take advan Sv2 features, the PATH (sh or ksh) or p e set with /usr/xpg4/bin preceding cified by those specifications are found usr/ccs/bin. sion of the utility is as been provided in ntage of POSIX.2, POSIX.2a, path (csh) environment any other directories in Feature Test Macros are desired beyond interfaces and head CAE), then it need standard.
+If the ap s are used by applications to indicate a d those specified by the C standard.
+If a ders defined by a particular standard (only define the appropriate feature te plication is using interfaces and heade addition to defining the appropriate sta an application uses only those such as POSIX or X/Open st macro specified by that rs not defined by that must also define EXTENSIONS.
 Defining EXTENSIONS provides the application with access to all interfaces and headers not in conflict with the specified standard.
 The application must define EXTENSIONS either at compile time or within the applicatio'n source files.